-Our annual day-long celebration of all things creative will return to the Royal Geographical Society in London on Friday 9 June.
-We look forward to welcoming you to the event and have curated an international line-up of inspirational creatives from a great number of diverse disciplines who will take to the stage to inform and entertain delegates.
+Our annual day-long celebration of all things creative returned to the Royal Geographical Society in London on Friday 9 June.
+We welcomed 750 delegates to the event and curated an international line-up of inspirational creatives from a great number of diverse disciplines who took to the stage to inform and entertain delegates.

-Click the names below to find out more about who will be presenting on the day.
+Click the names below to find out more about our ten fantastic speakers

 The line up so far:

 Having worked for 50 years for clients around the world George needs little introduction.
 The graphic designer, illustrator and educator trained at Central St Martins and the RCA.
 His portfolio includes seminal album designs for Pink Floyd’s Dark Side of the Moon and Led Zeppelin’s debut album.

 George is famed for his meticulous, painstaking process, that he produces by hand.
 His career included a partnership at Nicholas Thirkell Associates (NTA Studios) and collaborations with the likes of Storm Thorgerson and Aubrey Powell of Hipgnosis.
 George continued to teach until last year at the University of Brighton, and we can’t wait to welcome him to the stage next month.

 Graphic designer, illustrator and artist Noma Bar’s innovative and playful work is sought after the world over, and has been commissioned by publications including The New York Times, Wired, The Guardian and more.
 His work can delight and shock in equal measure and he plays with perceptions and understanding, often creating art that can be read in multiple ways.

 Noma’s distinctive style shows a mastery of negative space and minimalist forms – each creating delivered with wit and joy.
 Expect portraits, sex, conflict, daily life and more from a creative who has made a huge impact on visual culture.
 Noma joins us as he launches a mammoth five-volume retrospective of his work to date.